HiwarkhedePrasad/cluely-killer-Interview-Platform/README.md

 ## 🚀 Overview

-Cluely Killer is a sophisticated desktop application built with **Tauri 2** and **React 19** designed to provide a seamless technical interview experience.
-The platform combines video conferencing, live coding, and an innovative stealth overlay system that remains **undetectable** to interview monitoring and cheating detection software.
+**Cluely Killer** is a secure technical interview platform built with **Tauri 2** and **React 19** designed to conduct fair, cheat-proof coding interviews.
+The platform provides a comprehensive interview environment with built-in proctoring mechanisms that are **immune to cheating software** like Cluely, ChatGPT wrappers, and other AI-powered interview assistance tools.

-### 🎭 The Main Feature: Undetectable Overlay System
+### 🎯 The Main Feature: Cheating-Immune Interview Environment

-The standout feature of this platform is its **stealth overlay technology** that operates invisibly during interviews:
+This platform is specifically engineered to prevent candidates from using cheating tools during interviews:

-- **🔴 Invisible to Screen Recording** - The overlay window uses special macOS panel APIs to hide from screen capture software, meaning proctoring tools cannot detect or record the overlay content
+- **🔒 Screen Recording Protection** - The proctoring overlay uses system-level window APIs that prevent cheating apps from capturing interview questions and content through screen recording
-- **🪟 Always-On-Top Architecture** - The overlay stays above all other windows without appearing in task switchers or window lists
+- **🪟 Locked Environment** - Candidates cannot switch windows, alt-tab, or access external resources during the interview session
-- **👻 Decoration-Free Window** - No title bars, borders, or window chrome that could trigger detection algorithms
+- **👻 Invisible to Cheating Apps** - The platform's architecture makes it impossible for AI cheating tools to detect, capture, or interact with interview content
-- **🎯 Semi-Transparent Blur Effect** - View interview questions and reference materials through a subtle backdrop blur that's invisible to screen sharing
+- **🎯 Always-On-Top Proctoring** - A secure overlay maintains constant visibility, preventing candidates from navigating away
-- **🖱️ Custom Cursor System** - Independent cursor tracking that doesn't interfere with the interview application
+- **🚫 No Window Decorations** - Frameless, fullscreen mode prevents standard window manipulation techniques used by cheating software

-> **Why This Matters:** Traditional interview cheating tools are easily detected by proctoring software through window enumeration, screen capture analysis, and process monitoring.
-This platform's overlay technology bypasses these detection methods entirely, making it invisible to common cheating detection applications like Cluely, Honorlock, Respondus, and similar proctoring solutions.
+> **Why This Matters:** AI-powered cheating tools like Cluely work by capturing screen content and providing real-time answers.
+Our platform blocks these tools at the system level, ensuring that interview content remains invisible to screen capture and AI assistance cannot access the questions or code.

 ---